HSLdevcom/jore4-hasura/README.md

 ## Deployment

-Passing secrets as env variables to docker image is insecure.
-Thus secrets are passed to docker image via "secret files".
-Those are just regular files which have value of corresponding env variable as their content.
+Secrets should be passed as files to Docker images in production environments.
+[As long as Hasura cannot read secrets from files](https://github.com/hasura/graphql-engine/issues/3989), we need to provide our own entrypoint for the Docker image.
+Our entrypoint reads the secrets and delivers them to Hasura.

-**All secret files should be stored under `/secrets` directory.**
+**All secret files should be stored under the `./secrets` directory.**

-Currently following files are needed in production:
+Our Docker image expects the following files under `./secrets` to contain the secrets:
 | Secret file |
 | -------------------------------- |
 | hasura-admin-secret |